ceramicnetwork/docs/docs/docs/advanced/standards/stream-programs/cip9-tile-document.md

 - `controllers` array but single entry
 - `schema` stream or commit ID for validation
 - `family` and `tags` for determinism and indexing (future)
+  - `family` for network-wide identification ("collection")
+  - `tags` for apps/protocols-specific indexing
 - `deterministic` flag

 ## Reference